Shooting attack at the West Bank-Jordan border crossing kills 3 Israelis

 There was no immediate comment from the Israeli military.
 The army says it tries to avoid harming civilians and only targets militants.

-Gaza's Health Ministry says over 40,000 Palestinians have been killed in Gaza since the war erupted 11 months ago.
+Gaza's Health Ministry says over 40,000 Palestinians have been killed in Gaza since the war began.
 It does not differentiate between fighters and civilians in its count.
 The war has caused vast destruction and displaced around 90% of Gaza's population of 2.3 million, often multiple times.

-Hamas-led militants killed some 1,200 people, mostly civilians, in the Oct.
-7 attack on Israel.
+Hamas-led militants killed some 1,200 people, mostly civilians, in their Oct.
+7 attack into southern Israel.
 They abducted another 250, and are still holding around 100 of them after releasing most of the rest in exchange for Palestinians imprisoned by Israel during a weeklong cease-fire last November.
 Around a third of the remaining hostages inside Gaza are believed to be dead.

 The United States, Qatar and Egypt have spent months trying to broker a cease-fire and the return of the hostages, but the negotiations have repeatedly bogged down.